NIIF/simplesamlphp-module-attributeaggregator/README.md

 Install
 -------------------------------

-You can install the module with composer, insert the next row into the composer.json
+You can install the module with composer:

-    "require": {
-      ...
-      "niif/simplesamlphp-module-attributeaggregator": "1.*",
-      ...
-    }
+    composer require niif/simplesamlphp-module-attributeaggregator:1.*

 How to setup the attributeaggregator module
 -------------------------------